Blocks in flat families of finite-dimensional algebras: Blocks via central characters

 \begin{proof} It follows immediately from \cite[Lemma 12.15]{Goodearl-Warfield} that all prime ideals in $\msf{Clq}(\fp )$ contain $\fz$.
 If $\fq \in \msf{Clq}(\fp )$, then there exists a chain $\fp = \fp _0, \fp _1, \ldots, \fp _{r-1}, \fp _r = \fq$ of prime ideals of $A$ with $\fp _i \leadsto \fp _{i+1}$ or $\fp _{i+1} \leadsto \fp _i$ for all indices $i$.
 An inductive application of Lemma \ref{cliques_central_reduction} shows now that $\fp _i/\fz \leadsto \fp _{i+1}/\fz$ or $\fp _{i+1}/\fz \leadsto \fp _{i}/\fz$ for all $i$.
 Hence, $\fp /\fz$ and $\fq/\fz$ lie in the same clique of $A/\fz$ so that the map $\msf{Clq}(\fp ) \rarr \msf{Clq}(\fp /\fz)$ is well-defined.
 On the other hand, similar arguments and Lemma \ref{cliques_elementary_notes}\ref{cliques_elementary_notes:lift} show that if $\fq/\fz \in \msf{Clq}(\fp /\fz)$, then also $\fq \in \msf{Clq}(\fp )$, so that we also have a well-defined map $\msf{Clq}(\fp /\fz) \rarr \msf{Clq}(\fp )$.
 It is evident that both maps defined are pairwise inverse thus proving the first assertion.
 The second assertion is now obvious. \end{proof}

-\begin{lemma}[B. Müller] Let $A$ be a ring with center $Z$ such that $Z$ is noetherian and $A$ is a finite $Z$-module.
+\begin{lem}[B. Müller] Let $A$ be a ring with center $Z$ such that $Z$ is noetherian and $A$ is a finite $Z$-module.
 If $\fz$ is a centrally generated ideal of $A$ such that $A/\fz A$ is of classical Krull dimension zero, then the inclusion $(Z+\fz)/\fz \hookrightarrow A/\fz A$ is block bijective.
-In other words, the block idempotents of $A/\fz A$ are already contained in the central subalgebra $(Z+\fz)/\fz$. \end{lemma}
+In other words, the block idempotents of $A/\fz A$ are already contained in the central subalgebra $(Z+\fz)/\fz$. \end{lem}

 \begin{proof} Let $\ol{A} \dopgleich A/\fz$ and let $\ol{Z} \dopgleich (Z+\fz)/\fz$.
 Then $\ol{A}$ is a finitely generated $\ol{Z}$-module since $A$ is a finitely generated $Z$-module.
 Hence, $\ol{Z} \subs \ol{A}$ is a finite centralizing extension and now it follows from going up in finite centralizing extensions \cite[Theorem 10.2.9]{McR-NN-rings} that the classical Krull dimension of $\ol{Z}$ is equal to that of $\ol{A}$, which is zero by assumption.
 Hence, by Lemma \ref{cliques_zero_dim} we have $\msf{Bl}(\ol{Z}) \simeq \msf{Clq}(\ol{Z})$ and $\msf{Bl}(\ol{A}) \simeq \msf{Clq}(\ol{A})$.
 Since $\#\msf{Bl}(\ol{Z}) \leq \#\msf{Bl}(\ol{A})$, the claim is thus equivalent to the claim that over each clique of $\ol{Z}$, there is just one clique of $\ol{A}$.
 So, let $X,Y \in \msf{Clq}(\ol{A})$ be two cliques.
 We pick $\fM/\fz \in X$ and $\fN/\fz \in Y$ with $\fM,\fN$ maximal ideals of $A$.
 Assume that $X$ and $Y$ lie over the same clique of $\ol{Z}$.
 Since $\ol{Z}$ is commutative, we know from Lemma \ref{cliques_zero_dim} that all cliques are singletons and so the assumption implies that $\fM/\fz$ and $\fN/\fz$ lie over the same maximal ideal of $\ol{Z}$, i.e.,